Gestalt principles in UI-Design

-Gestalt (form, form in German) is a group of principles for visual perception developed by German psychologists in the 1920s.
+Gestalt (form in German) is a group of principles for visual perception developed by German psychologists in the 1920s.
 It is based on the theory that “an organized whole is perceived as greater than the sum of its parts”.

 The Gestalt principles try to describe how people perceive visual elements when certain conditions apply.
 They are built on four important principles:

 Humans tend to identify elements first in their generally outlined form.
 Our brain recognizes a simple, well-defined object faster than a detailed object.

 Humans can recognize objects even when parts of them are missing.
 Our brain matches what we see with familiar patterns that are stored in our memory and fill in the gaps.
 We create a new object of several seperate components.

 The whole is something other than the sum of its parts.— Kurt Koffka

 People will often interpret ambiguous objects in more ways than one.
 Our brain looks back and forth between the options in the search for security.
 As a result, one point of view will become more dominant, while the other will be more difficult to see.